Existence and Complexity of Approximate Equilibria in Weighted Congestion Games

-We are now ready to show our main result of this section; using the circuit game described above, we show NP-hardness of deciding whether approximate equilibria with additional properties exist. \begin{theorem} The following problems are NP-hard, even for \emph{unweighted} polynomial congestion games of degree $d\geq 1$, for all $\alpha\in [1,3^{\nicefrac{d}{2}})$ and all $z>0$: \begin{itemize} \item ``Does there exist an $\alpha$-approximate PNE in which a certain subset of players are playing a specific strategy profile?'' \item ``Does there exist an $\alpha$-approximate PNE in which a certain resource is used by at least one player?'' \item ``Does there exist an $\alpha$-approximate PNE in which a certain player has cost at most $z$?'' \end{itemize} \end{theorem}
+We are now ready to show our main result of this section; using the circuit game described above, we show NP-hardness of deciding whether approximate equilibria with additional properties exist.
+As already mentioned in the introduction, we emphasize here that for each of the problems in \Cref{th:hardness_PNE}, parameters $d$, $\alpha$ and $z$ are fixed (i.e., not part of the input). \begin{theorem} The following problems are NP-hard, even for \emph{unweighted} polynomial congestion games of degree $d\geq 1$, for all $\alpha\in [1,3^{\nicefrac{d}{2}})$ and all $z>0$: \begin{itemize} \item ``Does there exist an $\alpha$-PNE in which a certain subset of players is playing a specific strategy profile?'' \item ``Does there exist an $\alpha$-PNE in which a certain resource is used by at least one player?'' \item ``Does there exist an $\alpha$-PNE in which a certain player has cost at most $z$?'' \end{itemize} \end{theorem}

 \begin{proof} For the first problem we reduce from \textsc{Circuit Satisfiability}: given a Boolean circuit with $n$ input bits and one output bit, is there an assignment of the input bits where the output of the circuit is $1$?
 This problem is NP-hard even for circuits consisting only of 2-input NAND gates \citep{PapadimitriouComplexity}.
 Let $C'$ be a Boolean circuit of 2-input NAND gates.
 We transform $C'$ into a valid circuit $C$ by connecting every input bit to a NOT gate and the output of this NOT gate to all gates connected to the input bit in $C'$.
 Thus, $C'(x) = C(\bar{x})$, where $\bar{x}$ denotes the vector obtained from $x \in \set{0,1}^n$ by flipping every bit.
 Hence, we have that $C'$ is a YES-instance to \textsc{Circuit Satisfiability} if and only if $C$ is a YES-instance.